NLnetLabs/gantry/README.md

 ## Running your own tests
 The mechanism for running your own Ansible based tests is a work-in-progress, but for example you can already do:

-_where the data directory is a location on your machine, in this case a subdirectory of the git clone dir_
+_note: the data directory is a location on your machine, in this case a subdirectory of the git clone dir_

 ```
 $ ./gantry --data-dir=tests deploy vr-sros:16.0.R6